 If you’re moving across the country with thousands of miles between locations, going longer distances means paying higher prices.
 Base prices without any extra services can vary significantly from mover to mover.
-Consideration is given to time required to load and unload, packing expense and time (often completed simultaneous with loading), oversized items, piano, artwork, long driveways, potential shuttle requirements, potential crane service, etc.
+Consideration is given to time required to load and unload, packing expense and time (often completed simultaneously with loading), oversized items, piano, artwork, long driveways, potential shuttle requirements, potential crane service, etc.

 How Much Do Full-Service Movers Cost?

 Full-service moving costs cover everything you need for your move.
 Full-service professional movers offer services from start to finish, which impacts the total cost of your relocation.
 A full-service move is convenient, but with so many add-on options, the average price varies significantly.
 Full-service moving costs will vary based on what services are selected for your move as well as the distance between your originating location and your destination.
-Benefits include:

 - Offering packing supplies and materials: Full-service movers seldom include packing materials and supplies in their services yet will offer them at an extra cost.
 Getting the materials from a moving company is a convenience — you don’t have to source your own supplies.

 - Packing your belongings: Remember that packing is time-consuming and stressful, especially when you’re not an experienced mover.
 Professionals make quick yet careful work of the packing process and often include this option in full-service moving packages.
-Be sure to ask your mover is your self-packed items are going to be insured.
+Be sure to ask your mover if your self-packed items are going to be insured.